dezelin/larry/_posts/2015-06-17-project-started.md

 ---

-The aim of this project is to fully implement STL using C++11 standard.
+The aim of this project is to fully implement STL based on C++11 standard.